ChickenKyiv/awesome-git-article/README.md

-This repository contains additional resources for the Skillshare flexbox course.
+This repository contains important resources for mastering Git.

 ### Table of Contents